-At the law office of Klein & Carney Co., L.P.A., we know that there are many hazards you face every time you are on the road.
+At the law office of Klein & Carney Co., LLC, we know that there are many hazards you face every time you are on the road.
 From poor weather conditions to inattentive drivers, these dangers can impact you and other Ohio residents without warning.
 You should also be aware of the risks that are posed both to and by teenage drivers.

 Motor vehicle accidents are the top cause of death for teenagers between the ages of 15 and 18 throughout America.
 The problem is so significant that the National Highway Traffic Safety Administration has designated October 21 through 27 this year as National Teen Driver Safety Week.
 This week, you might introduce the topic to your teenagers and review your expectations for whenever they get into a car with another teenager or when they drive.